BodenMcHale/Lua_Quick_Guide/README.md

 ## Print Statements

 Print statements are used to output text or values to the console.
-They are essential for debugging and displaying information to the user.
+They are essential for debugging and displaying information to the developer.

 ```lua
 print("Hello, developer")